TAILOR-UoB/new_ways_of_publishing/booksource/examples/interactive-content.md

 publication file.
 We have also seen that with *Thebe* it is possible to have live code that can be modified and re-run to generate different results.
 However, it requires a third party server (e.g. Google Colab, MyBinder, SageMaker Studio Lab, or others).
-On the other hand, there are some methods to run code in the same web browser without the need of an external computation resource.
-In this section we demonstrate how this can be achieved with Shinylive.
+On the other hand, there are methods to run code in the same web browser used for viewing the formatted content, without the need of an external computation resource.
+In this section we demonstrate how this can be achieved with Shinylive and other libraries.

 (sec:int:plo)=
 ## Plots with Plotly